 I believe you have to go for what you want, but you can do it with some classier moves.

-Funny, biting, irreverent, The Art of Mingling will teach you a lot of great tricks and mindsets about mingling.
+The Art of Mingling will teach some good tricks and mindsets about mingling.

-One I loved was: drop the “need for truth”.
+One I enjoyed was: drop the “need for truth”.